AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Form fields now have visual labels apart from the placeholders, so that screen reader users are guided appropriately when entering the field values (SITES-1258).

 ### [!DNL Assets] {#assets-65110}

+* The following accessibility enhancements are available:

+  * In card view in the [!DNL Assets] repository, when using `Tab` key to move focus to the first item that opens Quick Actions on focus, the screen reader announces the name of the focused item.
+  * In [!DNL Dynamic Media] [!UICONTROL Viewer Preset Editor], when Shadow Color and Border Color are not present, the inputs are disabled using the disabled property.
+Keyboard users are not able to focus the input and screen readers do not announce the state for the control as disabled.
+  * In [!DNL Dynamic Media], in the interface to create a new video encoding profile, the [!UICONTROL Smart Crop Ratio] option is labelled for accessibility so that screen readers announce it appropriately.

 The following issues are fixed in [!DNL Assets]: